The DOT Drug Testing Panel: What's Actually Being Tested

 The Collection Process

 Testing happens at a certified collection site by a trained collector.
-The process follows strict chain of custody procedures under 49 CFR Part 40:
+The process follows strict chain of custody procedures under 49 CFR Part 40 (the federal regulation that governs how DOT drug and alcohol tests are conducted):

 - Driver presents photo ID